 Psychology research interns will receive training and experience with the design and/or execution of scientific, psychological research, from faculty on campus, or through approved agencies and organizations in the region.
 Interns are expected to procure internship positions prior to the start of an academic term.
 Prerequisites: MTH 201, PSY 240, and PSY 394 with grades of "C-" or better, and permission of instructor.
+This course is repeatable for credit.
+Maximum of 4.0 credits can count toward Psychology elective requirements.

-PSY 498 Advanced Research Design (3)
+PSY 498 Advanced Research Design (4)